milashensky/django-htmltopdf/README.rst

 Requirements
 ------------

-Requeres installed docker, docker-py and recimender to pull image of `arachnysdocker/athenapdf`
+Requires an docker, docker-py and and it also recommended to pull image of `arachnysdocker/athenapdf`

 `docker pull arachnysdocker/athenapdf`